visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

     ray_field:
       ...

-Just like the :ref:`Basic Mesh Output`, each of the three meshes has three constituent pieces.
+Just like the :ref:`Basic_Mesh_Output`, each of the three meshes has three constituent pieces.
 For the sake of brevity, we will only discuss the view plane, but the following information also holds true for the near and far planes.
 First off is the ``view_plane_coords`` coordinate set, which, as may be expected, contains only four points, representing the four corners of the rectangle.
 Next is the ``view_plane_topo``, which tells Conduit to treat the four points in the ``view_plane_coords`` as a quad.
 Finally, we have the ``view_plane_field``, which has one value, "0.0".
 This value doesn't mean anything; it is just used to tell Blueprint that the entire quad should be colored the same color.

+.. _Rays_Meshes:

 Rays Meshes
 +++++++++++